kukulich/fshl/README.md

 # Welcome to FSHL #

 FSHL is a free, open source universal syntax highlighter written in PHP.
-Very fast FSHL parser performs syntax highlighting for few languages and produces HTML output.
+A Very fast parser performs syntax highlighting for few languages and produces a HTML output.

-FSHL library is just only syntax highlighter.
-Its API provides only one method, which is really need to highlight sources.
+FSHL library is a simple, easy to use syntax highlighter.
+Its API provides only one method that is really need to highlight sources.

-FSHL core is very flexible and when you want add any new languages, send any suggestions.
+FSHL core is very flexible and it is very easy to add new languages.
+Feel free to do so and do not forget to share them with the rest of the world.

 ## Installation ##